Roasted Nori (Seaweed) Makes as much as you need

 Prep time: 2 minutes

 These days you can find roasted and flavored seaweed in grocery stores, coffee shops, even vending machines.
-I prefer to roast my own because I feel like some of the varieties out there are too oily or aren't crunchy enough for me.
-If you purchase a pack of seaweed made for sushi in big sheets, you can roast these over an open gas flame in seconds.
-If you do it this way, I promise you'll never go back to those instant packs because these are crispier, tastier and you can make much more for your money.
-Use this for topping your ramen or eating with rice as a healthy snack.
+I prefer to roast my own because I feel like some of the varieties out there are too oily or don’t stay crispy when you eat it with steamed rice.
+If you purchase a package of seaweed made for sushi in big sheets, you can roast these over an open gas flame in seconds.
+I promise you'll never go back to those instant packs.
+These are crispier, tastier and you can make much more for the cost.

 Japanese nori (seaweed) in sheets